Forward utility and market adjustments in relative investment-consumption games of many players: Introduction

+where $P_t$ is a random stochastic process depending on risk-competition preferences, the market-risk relative consumption preference $\kappa$ (that is uniform for the entire population of competitors) and equilibrium consumption.
+The time-dependence of $P$ is intimately related to the use of the FPP framework with competition and discussed in detail in Section \ref{sec:examplesInterpretations} (see Equation \eqref{eq:EIS-for-our-setting}).
+Similar results using Epstein-Zin's recursive utility exist \cite{bismuthgueant2019}.

 \textbf{Organisation of the paper.} In Section \ref{sec2} we introduce the financial market and notation.
-In Sections \ref{sec:FRPCwithaverage} and \ref{sec:MFG-forward-consumption} we study the finite-agent and mean field game respectively, and in each part we study particular tractable case allowing for explicit calculations and examples.
+In Sections \ref{sec:FRPCwithaverage} and \ref{sec:MFG-forward-consumption} we study the finite-player and mean field game respectively.
 The interpretations of equilibria, parameter relations and the models are left for the final Section \ref{sec:examplesInterpretations}.
+Many proofs are omitted and can be found in the supplementary material.